twangodev/cca/src/AP-English-Literature-and-Composition/Assignments/The-Kite-Runner-Dialectical-Journal/chapter-08-09.md

     B --> Observing_Injustice[[Observing Injustice]]
     B --> Hiding_Feelings[[Hiding Feelings]]
 ```
-Amir's actions display a complex interplay between his desire for his father's approval and his moral compass.
-His participation in the kite tournament and his writing are driven by a longing for recognition from Baba, yet these actions contrast sharply with his betrayal of Hassan and avoidance of confronting his guilt.
-This duality in his actions highlights the complexity of human behavior, where the pursuit of personal desires can conflict with moral obligations and lead to deeply conflicting actions.
+Amir's quest for his father's approval and moral struggles manifest in his kite flying and writing, yet clash with his betrayal of Hassan, illustrating the intricate dance of human desires and moral dilemmas.